Address

 🥷 Learn by doing

-Big Nerd hosts live workshops, hackathons, and training sessions designed to help designers and teams experience modern product discovery firsthand.
+Big Nerd hosts free live workshops, hackathons, and webinars designed to help designers and teams experience modern product discovery firsthand.
 These sessions are how we share what we’re learning and how organizations can engage with the lab.

 Vibe Coding Hackathon